Work, among all its abstracts, is actually intimacy,

 About Amelia

-I’m a network strategist, facilitator, advisor, and writer.
+A systems-oriented mind and a purpose-driven heart led me to a career in cross-sector collaboration for meaningful change.
 I work independently but rarely alone, thanks to my trusted network of collaborators, with whom I partner to meet the unique needs of each project.
-My style is relational, strategic, grounded, and creative.
-I draw from my experience as a consultant, entrepreneur, corporate director, and network coordinator to help collaborations thrive.
+My style is relational, grounded, strategic, and creative, shaped by my experience as a social entrepreneur, corporate director, and network coordinator.

-Trusted Collaborators
+Collaborators

 Over time, I've built a trusted network of collaborators — facilitators, researchers, writers, designers, and strategists — who share a relational approach to complex work.